slimdevops/slim-containers/python3-flask/README.md

 ```

-We cheat a little and use Flask's built-in `jsonify` function to return clean JSON, and we turn on the `DEBUG` flag so that Flask will be noisy as it runs and automatically restart when new changes appear.
-This is more useful for local development. **Specific to Docker**, we want to make sure that `host` is set to `0.0.0.0`. **This is a common failure mode in Dockerizing Python-Flask applications.** We'll get more into **IP addresses** and **port forwarding** in a later article, but basically you can think of this as use telling Flask to talk to the Docker container's protocols, rather than the traditional `127.0.0.1` that you see in local Flask development.
+We cheat a little and use Flask's built-in `jsonify` function to return clean JSON, and we turn on the `debug=true` flag so that Flask will be noisy as it runs and automatically restart when new changes appear.
+This is more useful for local development.

+**A common failure mode in Dockerized Flask apps is not setting the port.** We want to make sure that `host` is set to `0.0.0.0`.
+We'll get more into IP addresses and port forwarding in a later article, but for now you can think of this as telling Flask to talk to the Docker container's protocols, rather than the traditional `127.0.0.1` that youo might be accomosted to in local Flask development.

 Further, we use port `1300` merely for example purposes.
 It will help show how Docker handles HTTP ports and also how DockerSlim probes and reports on open ports.
+There isn't anything magic about port 1300, just that it isn't commonly used by other stuff.

 You can run the application locally with `python app.py` and visiting `0.0.0.0:1300` in your browser.
 It should return the response `msg: "Success!"` in JSON format.

 ### Requirements.txt
 The Python package manager is going to want a `requirements.txt` file to know which libraries to install for our app.
 The easy thing to do is to run `pip freeze > requirements.txt` in your `/app` directory.
-However, this is going to dump any and all libraries from your virtual environment into the image.
-DockerSlim will do its best to eliminate unneeded dependencies, but we can also just explicitly state which packages we want and let pip figure out the dependencies on build.
+However, this is going to dump any and all libraries from your virtual environment into the image. **DockerSlim** will do its best to eliminate unneeded dependencies, but we can also just explicitly state which packages we want and let pip figure out the dependencies on build.

 ```python
 # requirements.txt